breathe-doc/breathe/documentation/source/group.rst

    group or the group description and instead outputs the contents of the group.
    This can be useful if the groups are only used for organizational purposes and not to provide additional information.

+``members``
+   If specified, the public members of any classes in the group output will be displayed.
+Unlike the ``doxygenclass`` ``members`` option, this does not optionally take a list of member names to display as this will be applied across multiple classes within the group.

 ``private-members``
    If specified, the private members of any classes in the group output will be